Huntingdonshire Amateur Radio Society

 Quansheng UV-K5 Handheld Radio

-A few of our Members have managed to purchase one for £10 delivered from the AliExpress website.
-We have managed to update the firmware on one with the help from the Youtube video (see link to right).
-It now covers 18MHz to 1300MHz on receive only on AM, FM, LSB and USB.
-It will still transmit on 2mtrs and 70cms and appears to work very well.
-A lot of radio and fun for only a tenner! |
+It now enables it to operate on 18MHz to 1300MHz receive only in AM, FM, LSB and USB Modes.
+It will still transmit on 2mtrs and 70cms and works very well.
+A lot of radio and fun for a low amount of cash!

 WebSDR information from David MØVTG